Well done, you’re getting there. (0% complete)

 The final component of the triangle is oxygen.
 Fortunately for a fire, oxygen is very easily accessible.
 But wouldn’t oxygen be very difficult to entirely remove?

 Well, not always.
 If the fire is small, a fire blanket can be one of your best weapons.
 Fire blankets can immediately starve a fire of oxygen, if applied correctly.
-Similarly, particular extinguishers, such as CO2 Extinguishers, can create a barrier between the fuel and oxygen in the atmosphere.
+Similarly, particular extinguishers, such as carbon dioxide (CO2) extinguishers, can create a barrier between the fuel and oxygen in the atmosphere.